UN car hit by deadly gunfire likely strayed off main road in Lebanon’s blackouts

 Irish defence minister Simon Coveney told national broadcaster RTE that Private Rooney’s vehicle was surrounded by “a hostile mob” as it entered the southern coastal town of al-Aqbiyeh which is located off the main highway to the capital.

-He said shots were fired and the peacekeeper - a member of the 27 Infantry Battalion - was killed.
+He said shots were fired and the peacekeeper – a member of the 27 Infantry Battalion – was killed.
+Another soldier was critically injured and two others lightly injured.

 Al-Aqbiyeh is located in the southern stronghold of the powerful Lebanese militant and political group Hezbollah, which denied involvement in the attack, calling it an “unintentional incident”.